 On Screen Display (OSD)

-OSD is a very important feature for long range FPV, allowing real time tracking of battery health, radio link quality and the whereabouts of the drone if GPS is active.
+OSD is a very important feature for long range FPV, allowing real time tracking of the various stats of the aircraft.
+This is especially key with long range, where a battery getting low means the difference between your aircraft making it home, or you going on a hike!
+Battery monitoring is the just the beginning with OSD.
+The ability to track control link quality, direction and heading, and location with GPS, as well as altitude when a barometer is present, is all advantageous to the long range operation.
 With many modern flight controllers offering a built in OSD, there’s almost no reason not to include this useful tool in your long range FPV drone build.

 GPS is a component integral to a long range FPV drone.
 These tiny devices can save you a whole world of heartbreak if used correctly.
 A GPS allows real time display of the coordinates of the drone, making for better chances of recovery in the event of a crash, given DVR is recorded.
 Additionally, GPS allows tracking of the takeoff position, which can be lifesaving if you happen to lose your way during a long range FPV flight.